REMEMBERING THE LIFE OF HONORED NOYES BOARD MEMBER, GREGG HOUSTON

 Arlene Rodriguez a principal at ARC ASSOCIATES.
 She bring 32 years of experience in the non-profit, public, and philanthropic sectors in organizational development and operations, strategic planning, program design and implementation, fundraising, management, program evaluation, and leading complex partnerships and collaboration.
 With social and racial equity as a cornerstone of her work, Arlene has assisted groups to establish strong board leadership and governance structures, build strategic vision, develop and implement major programmatic investments, and organize effective collaborations.
 She served as the Director of the Environment Program for The San Francisco Foundation and oversaw the foundations Leadership and Organizational Resiliency program.
 She was the director of member services for Living Cities and senior program officer for the environment at the Gordon and Betty Moore Foundation; directed community programs and founded the Crissy Field Environmental Center with Golden Gate National Parks Conservancy; and acted as the Urban Program Director for the Western Region of The Trust for Public Land.
 Arlene has volunteered as a trustee on many non-profit and foundation boards; and was a commissioner for the City and County of San Francisco for six years.
 Born in Cuba, Arlene has lived in Chicago, North Carolina and California and is now in Brooklyn.
 Term ends 12/31/17, Co-Chair of Fund Development Committee, Member of the Executive Committee

 Lenora Suki, CFA, CAIA, LEED AP, is the Head of Sustainable Finance Product Strategy in Bloomberg’s Sustainable Business and Finance Group.
 Lenora's focus is on strategy for sustainable finance products, with an emphasis on extending Bloomberg's Environmental, Social and Governance (ESG) product and other sustainable finance efforts across asset classes to comprehensively understand investment risks and opportunities.
 She is currently working on projects in fixed income, real estate, and private equity, as well as initiatives at the intersection of philanthropy and product strategy, such as green and social bonds, impact investment and data science applications.
 Before Bloomberg, Lenora founded Smart Cities Advisors, an affordable housing and urban regeneration advisory firm for emerging markets.
 In 2002, she joined the Earth Institute at Columbia University as an Associate Director advising on sustainable development.
 Prior to Columbia, Lenora was regional fixed income strategist at Santander Investment and emerging markets analyst at OFFITBANK, now Wells Fargo.
 Lenora also worked at the World Bank in the Treasury, Europe and Central Asia and in private sector development.
 Lenora earned an MBA from the MIT Sloan School of Management, a BA in Government from Pomona College and a BA in economics from the University of Houston.
-Term ends 12/31/2019, Member of the Finance and Fund Development Committees
+Term ends 12/31/2019, Chair of the Finance Committee, Member of the Fund Development Committee

 Ann Wiener is a granddaughter of Charles F. Noyes (3rd generation).
 She has been connected to the Foundation since childhood and remembers discussing scholarship applications with her mother and father.
 Ann is an activist, and has been a community organizer, teacher, and was principal of a small, diverse public New York City middle school which she founded and led for 15 years.
 She now coaches and mentors new principals at the New York City Leadership Academy.
 She also is on the Board of Amber Charter School.
 A New York City resident, Ann joined the Noyes Board in 1962 and is a tenured member.
 Board Member Emeritus, Member of the Fund Development and Nominating Committees